Associate Professor of Molecular Genetics and Microbiology

 Representative Publications

 - Au, Eric H., Seth Weaver, Anushka Katikaneni, Julia I. Wucherpfennig, Yanting Luo, Riley J. Mangan, Matthew A. Wund, Michael A. Bell, and Craig B. Lowe.
-“Genome Sequence of a Marine Threespine Stickleback (Gasterosteus aculeatus) from Rabbit Slough in the Cook Inlet.”
-G3 (Bethesda), May 23, 2025. https://doi.org/10.1093/g3journal/jkaf114.
+“Genome sequence of a marine threespine stickleback (Gasterosteus aculeatus) from Rabbit Slough in the Cook Inlet.”
+G3 (Bethesda) 15, no. 7 (July 9, 2025). https://doi.org/10.1093/g3journal/jkaf114.